Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 In my upcoming Executive Presence Immersion at ALILA Resort NAPA VALLEY, I'll be sharing the exact framework I've used to help leaders:

-• Get promoted to C-suite positions within 6 months
+• Enhance their leadership communication skills
-• Successfully lead high-stakes presentations and negotiations
+• Approach high-stakes presentations and negotiations with greater confidence
-• Build influential relationships with key stakeholders
+• Develop strategies for building influential professional relationships
-• Communicate with clarity and conviction in any situation
+• Communicate with improved clarity and purpose
-• Develop an authentic leadership style that resonates with teams and executives alike
+• Cultivate an authentic leadership style that aligns with their values and goals

 **What Past Participants Are Saying:**

-"Kathryn's executive presence training transformed how I show up as a leader.
-Within three months of implementing her strategies, I was offered a VP position I'd been pursuing for years." - [NAME], [POSITION]
+"Kathryn's executive presence training significantly improved how I show up as a leader.
+The strategies I learned helped me navigate leadership challenges with greater confidence and clarity." - [NAME], [POSITION]

 [PHOTO/VIDEO TESTIMONIAL IF AVAILABLE]

 The Executive Presence Immersion experience is limited to just a select group of participants to ensure you receive personalized attention and guidance.

-[BUTTON: Schedule Your Introduction Call]
+[BUTTON: Schedule Your Introduction Call] (https://mastermind.thecgroupstudio.com/executive-immersion?utm_source=flodesk&utm_medium=email&utm_campaign=exec_presence&utm_content=email2_schedule)

 Looking forward to connecting,